It’s made the Internet a better place. But like all wonderful things, Java needs careful oversight

 It’s long been a no-brainer that malware, including Java exploits, thrive on environments that allow unmanaged privilege escalation and even those that do should make sure the admin elevation process itself is fully secure.

-Another increasingly important option to add to the mix is to use whitelisting, which can be implemented using Avecto software.
+Another increasingly important option to add to the mix is to use allow listing, which can be implemented using Avecto software.
 This approach not only controls applications that might not be desirable but don’t in fact require admin rights to function (Windows 8 apps for instance), but rules out precisely the sort of third-party code used by malware writers targeting Java flaws.

 Assuming the digital certificates used to sign applications remain secure (which aside from a tiny number of very specific attacks has been the case), this defends against even zero day vulnerabilities.